hsnodgrass/snmp_mib_archive/README.md

 ## Installation

-Clone or download the repository, the move the MIB files to where they are needed.
+Clone or download the repository, then move the MIB files to where they are needed.
 On \*nix systems, this is typically `/usr/share/snmp/mibs`.

 ## Contributers